Veterans Admission & Services

-College policy regarding Academic Probation applies to all students and is available at http://catalog.skylinecollege.edu/current/academic-standards/probation.php.
+College policy regarding Academic Probation applies to all students and is available in the current catalog's Academic Standards section.
 In addition, students using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the college is required to report a termination of the veteran’s education benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
 More information is available from the Veterans Certifying Official in the Office of Admissions and Records.

 Military Service Credit